FocusedDiversity/synaptiq-full-stack-challenge/README.md

 # Code Challenge

-> Call-out: this has been tested on M2 MacBook Air - if the Docker environment doesn't work for you you're welcome to debug it but go ahead and just work on the code outside of the Docker environment.
+> Call-out: this has been tested on M2 MacBook Air and Windows 11 - if the Docker environment doesn't work for you you're welcome to debug it but go ahead and just work on the code outside of the Docker environment.

 ## Getting Set Up